OpenTextCollections/opentextcollections.github.io/faq.md

 <ul>
  <li>Pangloss?</li>
   <p>
   <a href="https://pangloss.cnrs.fr">Pangloss</a> features some texts, but also a lot of other materials.
-When accessing materials about a certain languages, you cannot be sure what you will find.
+When accessing materials about a certain language, you cannot be sure what you will find.
 With OTC, you will know that you will find text collections.
   </p>
   <li>TIPA?</li>
   <p>